cofoeducistudent/tam-ms1-c/README.md

 ### In summary
 1. I will build a single-scroll-page website
 2. I will have the following **Explicit features** ( Requested by the client).
 * About section
 * Trailer section
 * Production (behind the scenes section)
 * Contact section
 * Download section
-3. I will have  **Implicit features** decided by me as the web developer.
+3. I will implement  **Implicit features** decided by me as the web developer.

 4. The website Sending communication out to the user is ** deemed out of scope.**